LTMeyer/sc2023-exp/README.md

 In accordance with the _reproducibility initiative_, this document aims at helping members of the reproducibility committee to locally reproduce single-GPU experiments presented in our SC2023 submission.

 The current repository contains all the files that were used for the experiments presented in the paper, from the config files to the plot generation.
 These experiments were run on [Jean-Zay](http://www.idris.fr/eng/jean-zay/index.html) ([ranked 124 of the Top500 list](https://www.top500.org/system/179692/)).
 The current repository also provides the necessary files to reproduce the experiments at a smaller scaler on a personal computer for instance.
-The objective here is to reproduce them locally at much smaller scale:
+To this end:
 - the original mesh size of 1,000,000 elements (1000x1000) is scaled down to 10,000 elements (100x100),
 - the training dataset contains 100 simulations instead of 250.